 If your company manages its data in an ERP system developed and maintained internally, you can apply the previous approach by writing a corresponding routine using the programming language of your choice.

-The only requirement is that Labeljoy is installed on the client machine where label printing takes place.
+The only requirement is that Labeljoy is installed on the computer from which the labels are printed.

-Following is a sample application written in VB.NET (version 2010, frameworks 2.0 and 3.5).
-The code was intended to run on a machine where Labeljoy 5 is installed.
+Following a sample application written in VB.NET (version 2010, Frameworks 2.0 and 3.5).
+The code should run on a computer with Labeljoy 6 installed.

-This sample requires a basic knowledge of the VB.NET programming language, along with some ADO.NET familiarity.
+This example requires basic knowledge of the VB.NET programming language and some knowledge of ADO.NET.

 When the application is run the first time, it copies two files that are stored in its resource area:

-This file is saved in the Data folder under the Labeljoy install directory (i.e. C:\Program files\Labeljoy 5\Data).
+This file is saved in the Data folder under the Labeljoy install directory (i.e. C:\Program files\Labeljoy 6\Data).
 If the folder doesn’t exist, it will be created.

 The data entered is first validated in the CheckData function.
 If any incoherence is found, a message box is displayed.
-Printing won’t be performed unless all errors have been resolved.
-See in line comments for more details:
+Printing will not be performed unless all errors have been resolved.
+Please find more information in the comments:

-The file Logistic label.lpa is loaded into Labeljoy and data update takes place reading the newly inserted data from the mdb file.
-Then printing takes place and Labeljoy shuts down.
+The Logistic label.lpa file is loaded into Labeljoy and the data is updated by reading the newly entered data from the MDB file.
+After printing, Labeljoy shuts down.

-Note that the data update process is also made possible by the exploitation of a hidden Labeljoy functionality: when a Labeljoy file is linked to a data source originally stored inside Labeljoy’s install directory (or any sub-directory), subsequent data update calls will always refer to a location within the install directory, even if it’s not the same exact path as originally.
+The data update process is also enabled by using a hidden Labeljoy function: if a Labeljoy file is linked to a data source that is originally stored on the file path of the Labeljoy’s install directory (or any sub-directory), future data updates will always refer to a file path within the install directory, even if it is not exactly the same path as the original file.

-For example, suppose you link a Labeljoy file to a data source in C:\Program files\labeljoy 5\Data where C:\Program files\labeljoy 5 is the install directory.
+For example, suppose you link a Labeljoy file to a data source in C:\Program files\Labeljoy 6\Data where C:\Program files\labeljoy 6 is the install directory.
 You then move the Labeljoy file and the data file to a different PC.
-This time, since it’s a 64 bit Windows version, the install directory is C:\Program files (x86)\labeljoy 5.
-You put your data file under C:\Program files (x86)\labeljoy 5\Data.
+This time, since it is a 64 bit Windows version, the install directory is C:\Program files (x86)\labeljoy 6.
+You put your data file under C:\Program files (x86)\labeljoy 6\Data.
 You then open the Labeljoy file and launch data updating: Labeljoy recognize that the original data source was found under [INSTALLDIR]\Data and adapts the path according to the install directory of the current machine.